k13gomez/vim-fireplace-easy/README.md

 ## Starting nREPL

 Now we want to get to the serious stuff.
 Make sure you have [Leiningen](https://github.com/technomancy/leiningen) installed.

-Then, inside a Leiningen project:
+### Option 1

+Start vim and automatically start a new Leiningen nREPL session at the same time, inside a Leiningen project run:

     $ vim +Console somefile.clj

-Fireplace should automatically connect to the nREPL instance Leiningen has started for you.
+Fireplace should automatically start a Leiningen nREPL session and connect to the nREPL instance Leiningen has started for you.

+### Option 2

+Manually start a new Leiningen nREPL session, inside a Leiningen project run:

+    $ lein repl

+Then on a separate console simply open the file to edit:

+    $ vim somefile.clj

+Fireplace will automatically connect to the nREPL instance Leiningen has started for you.

+### Option 3

+Simply open the file to edit, inside a Leiningen project run:

+    $ vim somefile.clj

+Then start a new Leiningen nREPL session by running the `:Console` command, conveniently mapped to the key sequence `,repl`, and Fireplace will automatically connect to the nREPL instance Leiningen has started for you.

 ## Second Test - The REPL